waggle-sensor/pywaggle/docs/writing-a-plugin.md

 ## Seeing the internal details

 If we run the basic example, the only thing we'll see is the message "publishing a value!" every second.
-If you need to see more details, pywaggle is design to easily interface with Python's standard logging module.
+If you need to see more details, pywaggle is designed to easily interface with Python's standard logging module.
 To enable debug logging, simply make the following additions:

 ```python
 from waggle import plugin